XHEDT-FM

 XHEDT-FM is a radio station in Toluca, State of Mexico, Mexico.
-Broadcasting on 93.3 FM, XHEDT is owned by Grupo Siete Comunicación and is known as Crystal FM with a gold-based Regional Mexican format.
+Broadcasting on 93.3 FM, XHEDT is owned by Grupo Siete Comunicación and is known as Radio Crystal with a gold-based Regional Mexican format.

 History

 XHEDT received its concession on August 5, 1994.
 It was owned by Enrique Arturo González de Aragón Ortíz.

 In 2017, XHEDT and XHMLO-FM in Tenancingo were the last Grupo Siete-owned stations to ditch the Bengala grupera format and moved to Crystal.